 During the period of Government or third party modifications, the contractor is temporarily relieved from maintenance responsibility for the portion of the training system undergoing modification by the Government or third party with the following exception: During the modification process, any equipment failures not part of or attributable to the modification shall be repaired by the contractor.
-An example of this exception is at the IIT, if the computer workstation is undergoing Government modification, and upon functional checks one of the connected training systems is found inoperable, such as the surveillance camera system that is not part of the modification or upgrade effort, the contractor shall repair the surveillance camera system as part of normal maintenance tasks.
+An example of this exception is at the IIT, if the computer workstation is undergoing Government modification, and upon functional checks one of the connected training systems is found inoperable, such as the surveillance camera system that is not part of normal maintenance tasks.